Success or failure comes down to a single click.

 Brian Massey, Conversion Scientist

 The word “button” usually means a graphical image, just like “link” usually means text.
-However, smart designers are making buttons that look like images, but are built like links.
+However, smart developers create buttons that look like images but are built like links.

 Graphical buttons have problems…

 Code-based buttons have none of these problems.
 Since you can design lovely buttons using HTML and CSS, I can’t think of a single reason to make your button an image.